-What is the best way to convey the many concepts that are taught in a particular course so that all students can use and retain that information?
-How can the individual lessons be understood as interconnected pieces that build upon each other?
-How can a teacher communicate effectively with students who wonder about the reason for, the meaning of, and the relevance of what they study?
-How can we open the minds of a diverse student population so they can learn concepts and techniques that will open doors of opportunity for them throughout their lives?
-These are the challenges teachers face every day, the challenges that a curriculum and an instructional approach based on contextual learning can help them face successfully.
+What is the best way to teach so that all students can use and retain information?
+How can a teacher communicate effectively with students who wonder about the relevance of what they study?
+These are the challenges teachers face every day—the challenges that a curriculum and an instructional approach based on contextual learning can help them successfully address.

-However, growing numbers of teachers today (especially those frustrated by repeated lack of student success in demonstrating basic proficiency on standard tests) are discovering that most students' interest and achievement in math, science, and language improve dramatically when they are helped to make connections between new information (knowledge) and experiences they have had, or with other knowledge they have already mastered.
-Students' involvement in their schoolwork increases significantly when they are taught why they are learning the concepts and how those concepts can be used outside the classroom.
-And most students learn much more efficiently when they are allowed to work cooperatively with other students in groups or teams.
+However, growing numbers of teachers today are discovering that most students' interest and achievement in math, science, and language improve dramatically when they are helped to make connections between new knowledge and experiences they have had, or with other knowledge they have already mastered.
+Students' engagement in their schoolwork increases significantly when they are taught why they are learning the concepts and how those concepts can be used in real-world contexts.

-According to contextual learning theory, learning occurs only when students (learners) process new information or knowledge in such a way that it makes sense to them in their own frames of reference (their own inner worlds of memory, experience, and response).
-This approach to learning and teaching assumes that the mind naturally seeks meaning in context, that is, in relation to the person's current environment, and that it does so by searching for relationships that make sense and appear useful.
+According to contextual learning theory, learning occurs only when students process new information or knowledge in such a way that it makes sense to them in their own frames of reference (their own inner worlds of memory, experience, and response).
+The mind naturally seeks meaning in context by searching for relationships that make sense and appear useful.